 However, some people may experience ongoing symptoms, recurring symptoms, or the development of new symptoms at a later stage, particularly if:

-- treatment is delayed
+- they delay treatment

 - symptoms develop slowly